 Reference Voltage Output

-A precision $+10.0V (\pm 0.1V)$ reference voltage output is derived from the A/D converter reference.
-The reference voltage is buffered and will source up to 220mA, which is sufficient for exciting several strain gage sensors, load cells, or other transducers.
+A precision $+10.0V (\pm 0.1V)$ reference voltage output is derived from the A/D converter reference and is available as an output from the AIO8.
+The reference voltage can source or sink up to 2mA.